haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/codes.md

 <img src="https://cdn.discordapp.com/attachments/524877289213788171/1007900187106234368/unknown.png" width="50%">

-- For a triangualted category, this computes a shift functor, and list all maximal Ext-orthogonal objects: there're 182 maximal Ext^1-orthogonal objects in the cluster category of type D5.
+- For a triangulated category, this computes a shift functor, and list all maximal Ext-orthogonal objects: there are 182 maximal Ext^1-orthogonal objects in the cluster category of type D5.

 <img src="https://cdn.discordapp.com/attachments/524877289213788171/1007903351888949278/unknown.png" width="50%">